DDoS/Cadre/README.md

 ### Collections

 List all collections by `GET`ing from `/collections`.
-Create a collection by `PUT`ting to `/collections` a JSON body like so:
+Create a collection by `PUT`ting to `/collections` a JSON object like so:
 ```json
 {
     "identifier": "my_collection",